 No parent wants to be confronted with the possibility that their teenager might be struggling with mental illness.
-With the stigma and shame that surrounds mental health, it can be confusing to be faced with this reality as a family.
+With the stigma and shame surrounding mental health, facing this reality as a family can be confusing.

 Understanding Mental Illness